 Many beginner turtle keepers often make the mistake of overfeeding their turtles.
 It is natural for a turtle not to eat when they are already full.
 Turtles aren’t like fishes who will gobble up everything even though they have just eaten.
 They like to rest and bask after they eat.

 And when their tummies are full, turtles won’t eat the food put in front of them.
-Sometimes, if you keep a turtle together with fish, they will feed on a fish’s diet and won’t eat afterward.
+Sometimes, if you keep a turtle together with fish, it will feed on a fish’s diet and won’t eat afterward.
 This often makes a turtle keeper think his turtles aren’t feeding on their diet.
 You need to keep a keen eye on such details.

 Make a detailed meal schedule for your turtle, and do not feed them more than necessary.
 A baby red-eared turtle will devour everything you feed them.
 They are most active in infancy and the juvenile stage, as they need ample nutrition to develop their hard shell.
 But as they grow into maturity, their feeding prowess gradually drops.
 This could also be the cause behind your red-eared slider not eating.

 When a turtle is sick, they do not feed even though they haven’t been fed for days.
-Signs like lack of appetite, no movement for a longer period, hiding inside the shell are key symptoms of a sick turtle.
+Signs like lack of appetite, no movement for a longer period, and hiding inside the shell are key symptoms of a sick turtle.

 Some other signs of sick turtles are: